Sarasota bicycle accident lawyer

 If you are reading this pre-emptively or shortly after being involved in a bicycle accident in Sarasota, these are the steps you must take in order to give yourself the best chance of fighting for compensation.

-- Call a reputable Sarasota bicycle accident lawyer as soon as possible and get a free consultation and advice on what to do next.
+Call an experienced personal injury lawyer as soon as possible and get a free consultation and advice on what to do next.

 If you are in a bicycle accident with a motor vehicle, call 911 to request emergency help.
 Even if you do not think you were seriously injured, you should report the accident to the local Sarasota police and get examined by a medical professional in a reputable Sarasota hospital.
 If you do not seek medical attention within a two week period following an accident, you could lose your chance at claiming any compensation.